mohite2/High-Tech-Sculptures-Numpy-3D/README.md

     (the "Topple Limit" section in this page helps explain problem 2 above.
     But you are not required to compute tipping angles)

-### Steps to Get Started (mostly shown in class):
+### Steps to Get Started:

-0. Do this assignment individually (no teams, so you won't have any problems with git merge conflicts.)
+0. It is recommended that you do this assignment individually (which avoids the complications of git merge conflicts).
+But a team of TWO is permitted, in which case YOU MUST BOTH make substantive commits to your shared repository to receive credit for the work.
+DO NOT WORK WITH THE SAME student you already have on prior assignments!
-1. Create one and only one fork of this repository.
+1. Create one and only one fork of this repository per team.
-2. In the GitHub website, immediately go to your new repository,
+2. In the GitHub website, immediately go to your new repository.
 3. click "Settings" tab
 4. click "Collaborators & Teams"
-5. click the X to REMOVE the "All_Students" team from having access to your repository.  **Warning!**  We'll deduct 20% from your score if you don't.
+5. REMOVE the "All_Students" team from having access to your repository.  **Warning!**  We'll deduct 20% from your score if you don't.
+    If you have a team of two, you must add the partner as a Collaborator with WRITE permission.
 6. Return to the \<Code\> tab in YOUR new repository in GitHub.
 7. Click "Clone or Download" to get the link you need for PyCharm.
 8. As shown in the video and in class session 4, create a new PyCharm project from your repository.